-gated communities in the last panel of Figure 1.
+Perhaps most relevant to our present application is the variation in coefficients of the lot-based indicator variables: Gated community, Golf course lot, and Mountain lot.
+Notice from Table 1 that these characteristics were present in only 4.2, 3.3 and 0.8 percent of the sales, respectively.
+Even more importantly, these lot characteristics tend to be clustered spatially, a fact which can be clearly seen for gated communities in the last panel of Figure 1.
 Indeed, these variables are omitted in many of the SLRs because there are no lots with these characteristics in any of the neighborhoods included in that SLR.
 The spatial correlation of these desirable lot characteristics further indicates that the location values estimated through a traditional hedonic regression will be unreliable.

-Figure 6 shows the estimated location value surfaces derived from our SLR technique (left panel) and traditional hedonic fixed-effect coefficients (right panel), both of which have been normalized to a common central location (north of Midtown and west of the Phoenix Mountain Preserve).
+Figure 5 shows the estimated location value surfaces derived from our SLR technique (left panel) and traditional hedonic fixed-effect coefficients (right panel), both of which have been normalized to a common central location (north of Midtown and west of the Phoenix Mountain Preserve).
 While the overall pattern of estimated location values across the metropolitan area are similar across these two methods, there are marked differences.
-These differences are easier to see in Figure 7, which maps the difference between the SLR and hedonic value surfaces.
+These differences are easier to see in Figure 6, which maps the difference between the SLR and hedonic value surfaces.
 This figure makes it clear that the traditional hedonic undervalues locations south and west of downtown and overvalues those to the northeast, including the affluent communities of Scottsdale, Paradise Valley, and North Scottsdale.

 Upon reflection, this makes sense.
-While these areas are the most desirable in the area and command the highest location premia (as seen in both panels of Figure 6), they also have the highest quality structures.
+While these areas are the most desirable in the area and command the highest location premia (as seen in both panels of Figure 5), they also have the highest quality structures.
 That is, part of the higher value of homes in these neighborhoods is due to the fact that they have the most expensive houses, independent of the land on which they sit.
 The traditional hedonic intermingles these effects, essentially attributing part of the structure value to the locations themselves, thereby overvaluing these locations.
 The opposite is true in the less affluent areas southwest of downtown Phoenix.

-Before we use this methodology to address our central question, we note that we conducted a number of robustness checks on our hex-based semi-local regression methodology.9 First, we tested whether the size of each hex affected our ability to estimate relative location premia.
-While using more hexes makes it possible to identify more nuanced variation in neighborhood premia, the general patterns observed in Figures 6 and 7 remained unchanged.
+We conducted a number of robustness checks on our hex-based semi-local regression methodology.
+First, we tested whether the size of each hex affected our ability to estimate relative location premia.
+While using more hexes makes it possible to identify more nuanced variation in neighborhood premia, the general patterns observed in Figures 5 and 6 remained unchanged.

 We also tested whether our minimum number of sales per hex restriction meaningfully impacted our results.
 As one would expect, the power of each SLR does increase with a larger sample size.
 The estimated location premia, however, did not appear to change based on limiting the analysis to hexes with more or fewer sales.
+Our results were also robust to changes in the choice of starting hex for our calculations.
+Essentially, choosing a different center hex to do the relative value surface calculations is analogous to choosing a different omitted neighborhood when using fixed effects in a traditional hedonic regression, resulting in a level shift across the entire metropolitan area without affecting relative values across neighborhoods.